LCOGT/banzai/docs/index.rst

 Bias Subtraction
 ================
 Full frame bias images are subtracted from each of the darks, flat field images, and science frames.
-The master bias frame that was taken closest in time to the current data will be used.
+The super bias frame that was taken closest in time to the current data will be used.
 This will add a few counts of noise to each pixel, but it solves two problems.
 First, if there is systematic structure in the read out, this will be removed.
 Second, this will remove the bias values for images that do not have an overscan region.